A lesson from coronavirus

 If anything good can come from the coronavirus pandemic, it is the revelation of America's overreliance on China, especially when it comes to drugs.

-Interviewed by NBC News, retired Brig.
-Gen. John Adams said, “Basically, we’ve outsourced our entire industry to China.
-That is a strategic vulnerability.”
+Interviewed by NBC News, retired Brigadier General John Adams said, "Basically, we've outsourced our entire industry to China.
+That is a strategic vulnerability."

 Adams spent his 30-year military career as an intelligence officer, a military attache in South Korea and deputy U.S. military representative to NATO.
 He told the network he thinks China knows "exactly what they're doing and they're incredibly good strategists. ...
 They select their industries for the future, and they've got a plan."

-The New York Times reports, “Chinese pharmaceutical companies have supplied more than 90% of U.S. antibiotics, vitamin C, ibuprofen and hydrocortisone, as well as 70% of acetaminophen and 40 to 45% of heparin in recent years, according to Yanzhong Huang, a senior fellow for global health at the Council on Foreign Relations.”
+The New York Times reports, "Chinese pharmaceutical companies have supplied more than 90 percent of U.S. antibiotics, vitamin C, ibuprofen and hydrocortisone, as well as 70 percent of acetaminophen and 40 to 45 percent of heparin in recent years, according to Yanzhong Huang, a senior fellow for global health at the Council on Foreign Relations."

 That's called leverage and Beijing could use it anytime they choose.
 It has recently threatened to do so.